0 hidden charges. 0 forex

 Savings refer to the funds you set aside to meet future expenses or tackle emergencies.
 In India, people save by depositing funds into a bank account or fixed deposit scheme to interest over time.
 You can save for various reasons, like funding a vacation, buying a car, or creating an emergency fund to help you in tough times.

-What are the Pros and Cons of Savings?
+Pros and Cons of Savings

 Pros